N03313446/ELSpring2018/README.md

 Open a browser and navigate to http://raspberrypi:5000/ (note you might need to use the IP address of your pi if your router doesn't resolve the hostname automatically).

+## Cloning

+By cloning this file and following the instructions above by installing all the necessary componenents you will be able to have a wroking enviroment!